 If it goes ahead, the project would create around 130 jobs during the two years of construction.

-EnergyAustralia hopes to be able to receive coal from other mines in New South Wales by 2022.
+EnergyAustralia hopes to make a final investment decision in 2021 with the aim of receiving coal from other mines in New South Wales from 2022.